 Tips for creating ads:

 - We’d recommend having 2-3 ads live per ad group as this allows you to test a few variations and see what works best.
+You need to have at least 2 ads per ad group to meet Google’s requirements.
 These can be very close variations with something as simple as ‘Please give today’ vs. ‘Please donate now’ being the only difference.

 - Once you start to see results coming in you’ll be able to determine which ads perform better, from which you can pause the lowest performer and test further variations of the best performing.